-Before we get into the how of connecting your iGive cause to Facebook (a little further down this page), let's answer some frequently asked questions about why you want to do this and how it works.
+Before we get into the how of connecting your iGive cause to Facebook (a little further down this page), let's answer some frequently asked questions about why you want to do this and what a connection means.

 - Why do I want to do this?